 No experience required

 2 nights in double in guest-house on the farm, 1 night in tent camp.
 In the tent camp 2 riders share one tent.

 Shower, water toilet on day 1 and 2,

-on day 3 the camp is beside a clear mountain lake.
+on day 3 the camp is beside a clear mountain creek.

 Complete food and soft drinks from dinner on the first day to the breakfast and snack on the last day.
 On the trail we have breakfast, a snack at midday and dinner at the campfire.